 Work Group Outline

-This project is designed to further develop the ongoing liaison between ITT providers and their local Maths Hub.
-During this year-long project, there will be opportunities to explore and share current mathematical developments and consider their implications for ITT providers and Maths Hubs in order to help trainees transition into teaching mathematics effectively.
+Now in its fourth year, this project provides opportunities to explore and share current mathematical developments and consider their implications for ITT providers and Maths Hubs in order to help trainees transition into teaching mathematics effectively.

 What is involved?

-Activity will be in the form of Work Groups, with the design of the collaborative working continuing to evolve.
-It may include working across hub boundaries and collaborating in larger regions.
-Activity may include:
+Activity will be in the form of Work Groups, and may include working across hub boundaries and collaborating in larger regions.

-• Local network meetings that review the principles of teaching for mastery, share ITE units that focus on this (new for 20/21), consider adapting them for local use and how they sit within a wider maths programme
+- local/regional network meetings that review principles of teaching for mastery, share ITT units, adapt them for local use, and review where they sit in the institution’s maths programme

-• Developing the subject specific expertise of mentors to support trainees in mastery-related maths lesson design.
+- developing the expertise of mentors to support trainees in mastery-related maths lesson design

 What is the cost?

-The Working Partnerships with ITT Providers project is fully funded by the Maths Hubs Programme so is free to participating institutions.
+The Strengthening Partnerships with ITT Providers project is fully funded by the Maths Hubs Programme so is free to participating institutions.